Aarception/Mo-information-security-portfolio/README.md

 I don't want anything from you, neither a job nor a single dollar and all my offers of contribution have already been rejected without even the dignity of consideration.

-Yet I have been modeled as not the adversary, and not treated like one, without moddeling the cost of treating me to adversarialism.
+Yet I have been modeled as not the adversary, while being treated like one, without moddeling the cost of treating me it.

 I think there is going to be Shareholder uproar.